dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 Every control that you add to a UserForm has properties that determine how the

 control looks and behaves.
-You can change a control’s properties at the following
+You can change a control's properties at the following

 two times:

 276    PART 4  Communicating with Your Users

-» At design time — when you’re designing the UserForm.
+» At design time — when you're designing the UserForm.
 You do so manually,

 using the Properties window.

 » At runtime — while your macro is running.
 You do so by writing VBA code.

-Changes made at runtime are always temporary; they’re made to the copy of
+Changes made at runtime are always temporary; they're made to the copy of

-the dialog box you’re showing, not to the actual UserForm object you designed.
+the dialog box you're showing, not to the actual UserForm object you designed.

 When you add a control to a UserForm, you almost always need to make some